 A unique activity of the band has been a festival where community band members come together for a day under the baton of a celebrated conductor, rehearse all day and give a concert that evening.
 At least 20 different community bands have been represented in each of the six years of the Bayou City Community Band Festival.
 Festival conductors have been Richard Floyd, John Whitwell, Gary Garner, James Keene, Frank Wickes, Fred Allen and Paula Crider.
 Profit from the event supports two scholarships given to graduating seniors from area high schools who will continue to play their instruments in college.

 In 2016, the band started a concerto competition for area high school students.
-Due to flooding issues with Hurricane Harvey, last year's contest was cancelled.
-All high school students, public and private, who reside in Harris, Fort Bend, and Montgomery counties were eligible for the competition.
+All high school students, public and private, who reside in Harris, Fort Bend, and Montgomery counties are eligible for the competition.
 Winners will receive a cash prize and perform with the Woodlands Concert Band.
-Winners of the 2016 contest were:
+Over the years we’ve hit a few roadblocks that have thwarted this from being a consistent yearly event (Harvey Flooding, COVID-19 pandemic) but we are looking forward to (hopefully) continuing this even this 2021-2022 season.

 The Woodlands Concert Band is a member of the Association of Concert Bands, an organization dedicated to the promotion of adult community bands.
 The band helped host the 2009 ACB Convention in Houston and performed for that convention.